ThePhD/future_cxx/papers/source/C - Transparent Function Aliases.md

 As long as `inttypes_compatibility.c` is linked with the final binary artefact `vanilla.so`, the presumed mangled symbol `_imaxabs` will always be there.
 Meanwhile, the "standard" `inttypes.h` will have the normal `imaxabs` symbol that is tied in a transparent way to the "Version 2" of the vanilla implementation, `__imaxabs_vanilla_v2`.
 This produces a perfectly backwards compatible interface for the previous users of `vanilla.so`.
 It allows typedefs to be seamlessly upgraded, without breaking already-compiled end user code.
 Newly compiled code will directly reference the v2 functions with no performance loss or startup switching, getting an upgraded `intmax_t`.
 Older programs compiled with the old `intmax_t` continue to reference old symbols left by compatibility translation units in the code.

-This means that both C Standard Libraries will have a language-capable medium of upgrading their code in a systemic and useful fashion.
+This means that C Standard Libraries will have a language-capable medium of upgrading their code in a systemic and useful fashion.